yngfoxx/yngfoxx/README.md

 # 💫 About Me:
-🔭 Currently working on an industry moving technology 🤫!<br>🤝 Looking to collaborate with idealists and industry movers.<br>🥷 The one and only devKage.
-[A devKage is a Jack of all dev stack]
+🔭 Currently working on an industry moving technology 🤫!<br>🤝 Looking to collaborate with idealists and industry movers.<br>🥷 The devKage

 # 💻 Tech Stack: